Head of VW's Audi arrested in Germany over diesel scandal

-FRANKFURT (Reuters) - German authorities arrested the head of Volkswagen’s luxury arm Audi on Monday, the most senior company official so far to be detained over the carmaker’s emissions test cheating scandal.
+FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) was holding crisis talks on Monday to find a stand-in boss for its Audi brand, a source familiar with the discussions said, after German authorities arrested Audi CEO Rupert Stadler as part of a probe into emissions test cheating.

+Stadler is the most senior company official to be detained so far since Volkswagen (VW) admitted in September 2015 to using illegal software to rig U.S. emissions tests on diesel engines.

-Munich prosecutors, who earlier this month widened their probe into Audi, said Rupert Stadler was being held due to fears he might hinder their investigation into the scandal, plunging Volkswagen (VOWG_p.DE) into a leadership crisis.
+Munich prosecutors, who widened their probe into Audi earlier this month, said Stadler was being held due to fears he might hinder their investigation into the scandal, plunging VW into a leadership crisis.

-News of the arrest comes as Volkswagen’s (VW) new group CEO Herbert Diess is trying to introduce a new leadership structure, which includes Stadler, to speed up a shift toward electric vehicles in the wake of its “dieselgate” troubles.
+“We need to find a solution for Audi’s leadership for the time when he is not here,” the source familiar with the talks said about Stadler’s position.
+“We will comment on this later.”

+VW and Audi directors were discussing the leadership crisis in separate meetings on Monday.

+VW has set aside around $30 billion to cover fines, vehicle refits and lawsuits since its “dieselgate” scandal broke, and has announced plans to spend billions more on a shift to electric vehicles as it seeks to rebuild its reputation.

+Whereas group CEO Martin Winterkorn resigned in the days after the cheating was disclosed, Stadler has remained in post and was this year promoted by new VW boss Herbert Diess in an overhaul aimed at speeding up the group’s reforms.

-“His arrest is another low point in VW’s diesel saga,” said Evercore ISI analysts, who have criticized the company for being slow to reform.
+“His arrest is another low point in VW’s diesel saga,” said Evercore ISI analysts, who have criticized the group for a slow pace of reform.
 “Almost three years after the diesel scandal broke, it takes police to take action against the Audi CEO.”

-VW admitted in September 2015 to using illegal software to cheat U.S. emissions tests on diesel engines, sparking the biggest crisis in the company’s history and leading to a regulatory crackdown across the auto industry.

-The United States filed criminal charges against former VW CEO Martin Winterkorn in May, but he is unlikely to face U.S. authorities because Germany does not extradite its nationals to countries outside the European Union.
+The United States filed criminal charges against Winterkorn in May, but he is unlikely to face U.S. authorities because Germany does not extradite its nationals to countries outside the European Union.

-The Munich prosecutors said Stadler’s arrest was not made at the behest of U.S. authorities.
-The executive was arrested at his home in Ingolstadt in the early hours on Monday, they said.
+The Munich prosecutors said the move against Stadler was not made at the behest of U.S. authorities.
+The 55-year-old was arrested at his home in Ingolstadt in the early hours on Monday, they said.

-“As part of an investigation into diesel affairs and Audi engines, the Munich prosecutor’s office executed an arrest warrant against Mr Professor Rupert Stadler on June 18, 2018,” the prosecutor’s office said in a statement.

-A judge in Germany has ordered that Stadler be remanded in custody, it said, to prevent him from obstructing or hindering the diesel investigation.
+“There were clear signs that there was to be an effort to influence people and other suspects.
+Therefore we issued an immediate arrest warrant,” Stephan Necknig, a spokesman for the Munich prosecutor’s office, told German tabloid Bild, explaining the reasons for Stadler’s arrest.

-Audi and VW confirmed the arrest and reiterated Stadler was presumed innocent unless proved otherwise.
+Audi and VW said Stadler was presumed innocent unless proved otherwise.
 Stadler himself was not immediately available for comment.

 Stadler has been under fire since Audi admitted in November 2015 - two months after parent VW - that it also installed illegal “defeat device” software to cheat U.S. emissions tests.